ooici/ion-object-definitions/README.txt

     bin/trial ion (working dir: ioncore-python)
 6) Once the code is complete, push the ion-object-definitions to github.
 The buildbot will compile the objects and place a new package on the server for use by other developers.
-7) Wait for an email from buildbot notifying you the latest patch version.
+7) Wait for an email from buildbot notifying you that a new package has been built.
+Obtain the latest patch version from the email.
-8) Update development.cfg [versions] section in ioncore-python to use the package created by the build bot.
+8) Update development.cfg [versions] section in ioncore-python to the package version created by the build bot.
 9) Sanity check: test the new package against ioncore-python bin/buildout -c development.cfg (working dir: ioncore-python)
 10) Rerun bin/trial ion to make sure that the packaged version of ion-objects is correct.